 GUIDELINES FOR CLINICAL PLACEMENTS

-NOTE: Any fees relating to the completion of these requirements must be met by students.
+Any fees relating to the completion of these requirements are met by students.

-IMPORTANT: Now is the time to prepare for clinical placement.
-Several requirements will need to be satisfied prior to commencing the course with some vaccinations taking months to complete.
-It is your responsibility to read, understand and action the requirements well in advance of commencing your studies.
+Now is the time to prepare for clinical placement.
+Several requirements will need to be satisfied before commencing the course with some vaccinations taking months to complete.
+It is your responsibility to read, understand, and action the requirements well before commencing your studies.

 If you are studying part-time, please contact the Clinical Placement Officer to discuss your individual requirements.